Latest Update

 Expected to deliver clean and affordable energy, the Project would contribute to the Government target to deliver a cheaper, zero-carbon electricity system by 2030 and accelerate to net zero.

 The amount of electricity Lime Down Solar Park could generate exceeds 50MW.
 It is therefore classed as a Nationally Significant Infrastructure Project (NSIP).
 The development consenting regime for a NSIP comes under the Planning Act 2008.
-This means to get permission to build and operate the solar park we need to apply to the Planning Inspectorate for a Development Consent Order (DCO).
-We anticipate submitting our application to the Planning Inspectorate in Autumn 2025.
+This means to get permission to build and operate the solar park we need to apply to the Planning Inspectorate (PINS) for a Development Consent Order (DCO).
+We submitted our application to PINS on Friday 19 September 2025.